layoutBox/FlexLayout/README.md

 * FlexLayout syntax is concise and chainable.
 * The syntax looks similar to HTML, where a container is defined on one line, and its children are imbricated.
 * Moving a view from one flexbox container to another its just a problem of moving a block of code.
-* FlexLayout/yoga incredibly fast, its even faster than manual layout.
+* FlexLayout/yoga is incredibly fast, its even faster than manual layout.
 See performances below.
 * FlexLayout is a companion of [PinLayout](https://github.com/mirego/PinLayout).
 They share the same type of syntax and methods name (ex: width, height, minWidth, maxWidth, marginTop, marginHorizontal, justify, ...).
 PinLayout is particularly usefull to position and animates views.